-- P1 Business should conduct and govern themselves with ethics, Transparency and Accountability. - P2 Businesses should provide goods and services that are safe and contribute to sustainability throughout their life cycle. - P3 Businesses should promote the well-being of all employees. - P4 Businesses should respect the interests of, and be responsive towards all stakeholders, especially those who are disadvantaged, vulnerable and marginalized. - P5 Businesses should respect and promote human rights. - P6 Business should respect, protect, and make efforts to restore the environment. - P7 Businesses, when engaged in influencing public and regulatory policy, should do so in a responsible manner. - P8 Businesses should support inclusive growth and equitable development. - P9 Businesses should engage with and provide value to their customers and consumers in a responsible manner. - a.
+- P1 Business should conduct and govern themselves with ethics, Transparency and Accountability. - P2 Businesses should provide goods and services that are safe and contribute to sustainability throughout their life cycle. - P3 Businesses should promote the well-being of all employees. - P4 Businesses should respect the interests of, and be responsive towards all stakeholders, especially those who are disadvantaged, vulnerable and marginalized. - P5 Businesses should respect and promote human rights. - P6 Business should respect, protect, and make efforts to restore the environment. - P7 Businesses, when engaged in influencing public and regulatory policy, should do so in a responsible manner. - P8 Businesses should support inclusive growth and equitable development. - P9 Businesses should engage with and provide value to their customers and consumers in a responsible manner.

+a.
 Details of compliance:

 SI.
-No. Questions P1 P2 P3 P4 P5 P6 P7 P8 P 9 1 Do you have policy/policies for BR?
-Yes 2 Has the policy being formulated in consultation with the relevant stakeholder?
-The Company has formulated the policies, SOPs and adopted best practices by considering inputs, feedback and sensitivities of the stake holders, wherever practicable.
-3 Does the policy conform to any national/ international standards?
+No. Questions P1 P2 Р3 P4 P5 P6 P 7 P8 P 9 1 Do you have policy/policies for BR?
+Yes 2 Has the policy being formulated in consultation with the relevant stakeholder? practice s by co inputs, the polic feedbac 3 Does the policy conform to any national/ international standards?
 If yes, specify?
-(50 words) Yes, the policies/practices broadly conform to the National Voluntary Guidelines (NVGs) issued by the Ministry of Corporate Affairs, Government of India, and the policies are compliant with applicable laws as mapped against the principles mentioned in NVGs.
-4 Has the policy being approved by the Board?
+(50 words) Yes, the policies/practices broadly conform to the National Voluntary Guidelines (NVGs) issued by the Ministry of Corporate Affairs, Government of India, and the policies are compliant with applicable laws as mapped against the principles mentioned in NVGs. ernment 4 Has the policy being approved by the Board?
 If yes, has it been signed by MD/owner/CEO/ appropriate Board Director?
-Yes, the Board of Directors of the Company has approved the BR Policy and the same has been signed by the VCMD, pursuant to the authorization by the Board.
-5 Does the company have a specified committee of the Board/Director/Official to oversee the implementation of the policy?
+Yes, the Board of Directors of the Company has approved the BR Policy and the same has been signed by the VCMD, pursuant to the authorization by the Board. - 5 Does the company have a specified committee of the Board/Director/Official to oversee the implementation of the policy?
 Yes 6 Indicate the link for the policy to be viewed online?
-The link for the Policies: www.trivenigroup.com 7 Has the policy been formally communicated to all relevant internal and external stakeholders? appropr policy ha made av iate mea as been p ins of co posted or mmunic n the Co ation.
-Fo mpany's or the ex website ternal s and they policies t takeholde y have als ty on the v ers, the o being 8 Does the company have in-house structure to implement the policy/policies Yes 9 Does the Company have a grievance redressal mechanism related to the policy/policies to address stakeholders' grievances related to the policy/policies?
-Yes 10 Has the company carried out independent audit/evaluation of the working of this policy by an internal or external agency? ensure e anged in impleme course. ntation.
+The link for the Policies: www.trivenigroup.com 7 Has the policy been formally communicated to all relevant internal and external stakeholders?
+The internal stakeholders have been made aware of the policies through appropriate means of communication.
+For the external stakeholders, the policy has been posted on the Company's website and they have also being made aware of details of such policy and about its availability on the website of the Company ers, the 8 Does the company have in-house structure to implement the policy/policies Yes 9 Does the Company have a grievance redressal mechanism related to the policy/policies to address stakeholders' grievances related to the policy/policies?
+Yes 10 Has the company carried out independent audit/evaluation of the working of this policy by an internal or external agency? force to o • entation.